bookofproofs/bookofproofs.github.io/_sources/history/20th-century/quine.md

 * Quine was appointed onto the staff at Harvard in 1936 as an Instructor in Philosophy.
 * The year 1940 was an exciting one for Quine at Harvard for in that year both Carnap and Tarski visited Harvard and the three debated logical positivism.
 * Although Quine was a firm friend of Carnap the two took somewhat different stands on many philosophical issues which led to lively discussions and challenges.
-* In 1945 Quine and his wife, having had two daughters, separated and they were divorced two years later.
-* Quine and his second wife had two children, a daughter and a son.
-* The son, Douglas B Quine, has written an obituary of his father.
 * During 1953-54 Quine was Eastman Visiting Professor at Oxford and during that time he published a book From a Logical Point of View which was a collection of his earlier articles.
 * Quine became Edgar Pierce Professor of Philosophy at Harvard in 1956, a post he retained until he retired in 1978.
 * We have commented above about Quine's work in mathematical logic.